Chart Color Schemes

 Condobolin is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Condobolin, as per the latest Census evaluation, 94.9% of dwellings were houses with the remaining 5.1% being semi-detached, apartments, or other types.
+In Condobolin, as per the latest Census evaluation, 94.9% of dwellings were houses, with the remaining 5.1% comprising semi-detached homes, apartments, and other dwelling types.
 This compares to Non-Metro NSW's figures of 92.0% houses and 8.0% other dwellings.
-Home ownership in Condobolin stood at 46.7%, with mortgaged dwellings at 25.6% and rented ones at 27.7%.
-The median monthly mortgage repayment was $867, lower than Non-Metro NSW's average of $1,200.
-The median weekly rent in Condobolin was $180, compared to Non-Metro NSW's $220.
-Nationally, Condobolin's mortgage repayments were significantly lower at $867 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Condobolin stood at 46.7%, with mortgaged dwellings accounting for 25.6% and rented dwellings making up 27.7%.
+The median monthly mortgage repayment in the area was $867, lower than Non-Metro NSW's average of $1,200.
+The median weekly rent in Condobolin was recorded at $180, compared to Non-Metro NSW's figure of $220.
+Nationally, Condobolin's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing